novasamatech/parity-signer/README.md

 **3.** Open the `NativeSigner.xcodeproj` project from the `ios` folder in your Xcode and click Run (Cmd+R).

 **4.** The first time you start the app, you will need to put your device into Airplane Mode.
-In the iOS simulator, you can do this by turning off WiFi on your MacBook.
+In the iOS simulator, you can do this by turning off WiFi on your Mac (yes, this is an official apple-recommended way).

 However, we strongly recommend that you use a real device for development, as some important parts (e.g. camera) may not work in the simulator.